apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-odbc-on-linux.md

     Schema=

 ### Authentication Properties
 If the Drillbit requires authentication, uncomment the AuthenticationType, add an AuthenticationType, and configure properties.
-If the Drillbit does not require authentication (or to configure no password protection), you can use the No Authentication option; you do not need to configure additional settings.
+If the Drillbit does not require authentication (or to configure no password protection), you can use the No Authentication option.
+You do not need to configure additional settings.

 * **MapRSASL**
 	* The MapR login utility must be used to obtain a MapR ticket for MapR SASL authentication.
 	* You must install and configure the MapR login utility before you can use the MapR SASL authentication mechanism.
-See <a href="http://maprdocs.mapr.com/home/SecurityGuide/SecurityArchitecture-AuthenticationArchitecture.html" title="MapR Login Utilty">Authentication Architecture: The maprlogin Utility</a> and <a href="http://maprdocs.mapr.com/home/SecurityGuide/Tickets.html/">Tickets</a>.
+See <a href="http://maprdocs.mapr.com/home/SecurityGuide/SecurityArchitecture-AuthenticationArchitecture.html" title="MapR Login Utilty">Authentication Architecture: The maprlogin Utility</a> and <a href="http://maprdocs.mapr.com/home/SecurityGuide/Tickets.html">Tickets</a>.

 * **Kerberos**
 	*  See the <a href="http://web.mit.edu/kerberos/" title="MIT Kerberos">MIT Kerberos</a> documentation for installing and configuring a Kerberos environment, which is beyond the scope of the information provided here.